inspec/inspec-aws/docs/resources/aws_apigateway_authorizer.md

 The identifier of the authorizer resource.

-For additional information, see the [AWS documentation on AWS APIGateway Authorizer.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::Authorizer` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html).

 ## Properties